Department of Civil & Environmental Engineering

 2023-2027 Strategic Plan

-DEI shows up as both a dedicated pillar and a throughline throughout the entire CEE strategic plan.
-This is to ensure dedicated resourcing of DEI as a strategic pillar of our work, while also recognizing the need to embed a DEI framework across all that we do.
-In alignment with the College of Engineering’s DEI commitment and strategic plan, we strive to build a community where all members thrive.
+Equity and inclusion show up as both a dedicated pillar and a throughline throughout the entire CEE strategic plan.
+This is to ensure dedicated resourcing of equity and inclusion as a strategic pillar of our work, while also recognizing the need to embed a framework of equity and inclusion across all that we do.
+In alignment with the College of Engineering’s strategic plan, we strive to build a community where all members thrive.

 Outcome 1